WDI-HK-6/Class-Notes-And-Exercises/javascript.md

 **{key: value}** pairs

-- A key can be a single word or multiple words separated by spaces, **but if they're multiple words with spaces they must be in ' ' **.
+- A key can be a single word or multiple words separated by spaces, **but if they use multiple words with spaces they must be in ' '. **

 - Objects always use **{ }** and **keys always have a colon (:) immediately after it**